Vintageinfo – All About Vintage Lighting

 Other versions: This 1980s Memphis style floor lamp also exists as a desk or table lamp.
 You can find it over here.

 This lamp was produced by Brilliant Leuchten.
 In The Netherlands it was also sold by HEMA.
-This one is labeled HEMA.
+This one is labelled HEMA.
 Other lamps have the Brilliant AG label.
 HEMA is not a lamp producer.

 Heico Linke